simmatrix/golang-mailgun-statistics/README.md

 - How to deal with file system
 - How to do essential things (e.g. looping, variable declaration etc.)
 - How to handle errors
-- How to do deal with strings (e.g. replacement, conversion etc.)
+- How to deal with strings (e.g. replacement, conversion etc.)

+## Notes

+Mailgun retains this detailed data for two days for free accounts and 30 days for paid accounts.
+As for the sample returned JSON data from Mailgun, you may refer to the [official documentation](https://documentation.mailgun.com/en/latest/api-events.html#event-structure)